List of Steptoe and Son episodes

 This is an episode list of the British sitcom Steptoe and Son.
 All episodes were originally shown on what is now known as BBC One, although the station was simply called BBC Television until April 1964 when BBC2 began broadcasting (between the third and fourth series).
 Dates shown are the original broadcast dates.
 Series 1–4 were produced in black and white, and series 5–8 in colour.
 However, the series 5 episodes, and all but two of series 6, only survive in black and white.

 Series 1–6 were produced and directed by Duncan Wood, series 7 by John Howard Davies (apart from "Divided We Stand" which was directed by David Croft as Davies was ill), the 1973 Christmas Special by Graeme Muir, and series 8 and 1974 Christmas Special by Douglas Argent (with "The Seven Steptoerai" being co-directed by Mike Crisp).
 All episodes were written by Ray Galton and Alan Simpson.
-Series 7–8 are regularly repeated on Gold.
+As of 2023 the entire run (including the pilot episode that was shown as part of the "Comedy Playhouse" series) has been broadcast and repeated on the "That's TV" channel - although the Electronic Programme Guide (EPG) frequently mislabels episodes.